 World Mortality Dataset

 The World Mortality Dataset is maintained by the researchers Ariel Karlinsky and Dmitry Kobak.
-WMD has been publishing updates on all-cause mortality for currently 120 countries and regions since January 2021.
-We do not use the data from some of these countries because they fail to meet the following quality criteria: 1) at least three years of historical data;24 and 2) data published either weekly or monthly.25 The data is not broken down by age so we only include it in our all-age charts.26
+WMD has been publishing updates on all-cause mortality for currently 124 countries and regions since January 2021.
+The data is not broken down by age so we only include it in our all-age charts.24

-As of 20 September 2021, we use WMD’s projected deaths for 2020–2022 as our baseline for the expected deaths had the COVID-19 pandemic not occurred.
-We use this baseline for all countries and regions, including for deaths broken down by age group.27
+As of 20 September 2021, we use WMD’s projected deaths for 2020–2024 as our baseline for the expected deaths had the COVID-19 pandemic not occurred.
+We use this baseline for all countries and regions, including for deaths broken down by age group.25

 WMD updates its data weekly.
 The data is sourced from the Human Mortality Database — we use the reported deaths data directly from HMD and not WMD — Eurostat, and national statistical agencies.
 A full list of sources and information for each country’s data series can be found on WMD’s GitHub site.

-You can read more about WMD in the article by Karlinsky and Kobak (2021) Tracking excess mortality across countries during the COVID-19 pandemic with the World Mortality Dataset.28
+You can read more about WMD in the article by Karlinsky and Kobak (2021) Tracking excess mortality across countries during the COVID-19 pandemic with the World Mortality Dataset.26

 The Economist built a machine-learning model to estimate the number of excess deaths during the pandemic for 223 countries & regions.
 From these country-level estimates they calculate a global figure.